Timinator2000/PySkillz/markdowns/90 - making contributions/04 - file contents.md

 # exercise_name_solution.py

+This file contains the suggested solution along with any alternates.
+The primary solution is used by the grader to check correctness.
+Once the user completes the exercise successfully, the full contents of this file are displayed.

+For `timinator_tools.Exercise`:

 ```python
 def exercise_name(a: int, b: int) -> int:
     return a + b
 ```

+For `timinator_tools.PrintBasedExercise`:

 ```python
 def exercise_name(a: int, b: int) -> None: